Essay: Mythological Introspection: A Close Reading of Margaret Atwood’s “Digging”

 the murky bread devoured

-at those breakfasts, drinking orange
+at those breakfasts, drinking

 and black acid, butter